 systemctl vs systemd vs service — What’s the Difference?

-.
+On modern Linux systems, you’ll often see references to systemd, systemctl, and service.
 Here’s a concise breakdown of what each does, their roles, and when to use them.

 ✅ What it is